 The Iggy's Family

-It all started with a promise and from there it was built on a vision.
-Gaetano Gravino was a hairstylist who had found part time work at a doughboy shack in Oakland Beach.
-This part time work turned into an opportunity that spoke to his entrepreneurial spirit – the same spirit that lives on in his wife and children: Sally, MaryAnn, David, and Guy.
-When the chance came to lease the establishment, Gaetano and his wife Sally took it.
-And in 1989, Iggy’s Doughboy and Chowder House was born – coined after a nickname given to him by his son, David.
-The featured dish at the time was the red chowder – the recipe a family secret created by Sally herself.
+It all started with a promise, and from there grew into a vision.
+Gaetano Gravino, originally a hairstylist, took on part-time work at a doughboy shack in Oakland Beach.
+What started as a side job quickly turned into an opportunity that ignited his entrepreneurial spirt and energy that continues in his wife and children: Sally, MaryAnn, David, and Guy.
+When an opportunity to lease the business arose, Gaetano and his wife Sally seized it.
+In 1989, Iggy’s Doughboy and Chowder House was born.

-The Gravino’s took the helm with the mission of preserving the spirit of the original stand and the goal of keeping the livelihood of the Midway alive – and they did just that.
-Shortly before David’s father passed away, he asked David to make a promise – to carry on with the family business.
-Despite being a senior at Johnson & Wales with the open future ahead, he honored his father’s wish and in doing so, had a vision.
-He saw beyond the stand and the long lines of people waiting for their doughboy fix during the hot summer months.
-He saw beyond the surrounding area that had fallen into disrepair.
-He saw the Oakland Beach of long ago married with the Oakland Beach of the future.
-The realization of this vision then became an integral part of the already important plan.
+The name “Iggy’s” was coined after a nickname given to Gaetano by his son David.
+The car he drove had the license plate “IG-6”, which inspired Dave to call his dad “IG”, growing into “Iggy”.
+This name now holds a special, sentimental legacy to our name “Iggy’s”.
+The Gravino’s took the helm with the mission of preserving the spirit of the original stand and the goal of keeping the livelihood of the Midway alive- and they did just that.
+Shortly before Gaetano passed away, he asked his son David to make him a promise- to carry on with the family business.
+Despite being a senior at Johnson and Wales University, with an open future ahead, he honored his father’s wishes and in doing so, had a vision.
+He saw beyond the small shack and the long lines of people waiting for their doughboy fix in the hot summer months.
+He saw beyond the surrounding area that had fallen in disrepair.
+He saw the Oakland Beach of long ago transform into the Oakland Beach of the future.
+The realization of this vision then became an integral part of the already very important plan, and can be seen as you take a stroll down Oakland Beach while you witness first-hand the vision that grew from a promise.

 Oakland Beach History